GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-attachments.md

 ```

-### Register the custom class to be used for file attachments
+### Register the cUstom Class to be Used for File Attachments

 The last step is to inform the SDK to use `MyCustomAttachmentViewInjector` for file attachments instead of the default one.
 This is something that you want to do as early as possible in your application life-cycle.